 The trip to the USA’s deepest lake is an unforgettable experience.
 Crater Lake National Park in Oregon offers many activities to take advantage of.
 With its calm dazzling waters, the clearest and bluest in America, this place is wonderful and so photogenic that it is difficult to leave it.
 Our Complete Guide to Visiting Crater Lake National Park helps you immerse yourself in the full experience of this captivating place.
 We help you plan your trip to Oregon’s only national park by giving tips on what to do, where to stay, when to go, where to eat, and more.
 We give you a list of the greatest Crater Lake hikes.
 Finally, we share our photographic experience and give you Crater Lake’s best viewpoints and photo hints.
 So, check our list of The Best Things to do at Crater Lake.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 There are plenty of volcanoes in the Pacific Northwest.
 We described detailed fabulous Mount Rainier National Park and extraordinary Mount Hood area before.
-But for sure Crater Lake is unique and one of the most mesmerizing places in Oregon.
+But for sure Crater Lake National Park is unique and one of the most mesmerizing places in Oregon.
 So, it’s worth adding to your bucket list, if you plan an Oregon road trip.

 Where is Crater Lake National Park?

 Crater Lake is located in south-central Oregon in the western United States.
 Crater Lake is in Klamath County, about 80 miles (130 km) northeast of Medford and 60 miles (97 km) northwest of the county seat of Klamath Falls.

 - From Portland (check also our Portland Itinerary) is 269 miles and 4 hours 40 min driving via I-5 S i OR-58.

 - From Bend are about 2 hours 15 min driving and 127 miles via US-97 S.